jamtur01/gharchive/README.md

 - `npm run build` - Compile TypeScript to JavaScript
 - `npm run dev` - Build and run the application
 - `npm start` - Run the compiled application

+## CI/CD

+This package uses GitHub Actions for continuous integration and deployment.
+The workflow:

+1. Builds and tests the package on every push to the main branch
+2. Automatically publishes to GitHub Packages when a new release is created

 ## License